kolkhis/prolug-coursework/automation-engineering/unit4/unit4-worksheet.md

           `ansible.builtin.command` module.
 I thought we always had to specify a module before arguments, so it's really need to see that we can just use arguments and use that default module.
+        - I learned that Ansible only uses five connections at a time by default (changed with `-f`).
+        - The command module does not support redirects/pipes, it's meant for only one command at a time.

     2. How are you going to use this in your current or future automations?